Chadian Progressive Party: Early political dominance in independent Chad

+One-party era

-In 1962 a new constitution made Chad a one-party state, with the PPT as the sole legal party.
+Under Tombalbaye, the PPT became the only political party allowed in Chad.
+Tombalbaye dissolved the opposition coalition in January 1962, ahead of the 1962 Chadian parliamentary election in March.
+A new constitution made Chad a one-party state, with the PPT as the sole legal party, and a 1964 parliamentary resolution required all members of the National Assembly to be members of the PPT.

 As a result, the party won every seat in the National Assembly in the 1962, 1963 and 1969 parliamentary elections, whilst PPT leader François Tombalbaye was re-elected President unopposed in 1969.
 Whilst women formed an early part of the political party, by 1968 Kalthouma Nguembang was the only woman in the National Assembly.

+Fall of the PPT

+Although the PPT had complete control of the Chadian government, they did not have full control of the country.
+Uprisings and rebellions against Tombalbaye and the PPT's autocracy began in northern Chad by 1963.
+In 1966, Northern Chadians formed the rebel group Front for the National Liberation of Chad (FROLINAT), based in the neighboring country of Sudan.
+The rising tensions in Chad developed into a civil war.

-In 1973 the party was renamed the "National Movement for the Cultural and Social Revolution" to consolidate support for Tombalbaye–who had changed his name to N'Garta–in the midst of a civil war.
-However, two years later Tombalbaye was overthrown in a coup and the party was banned in April 1975.
+Amid the civil war, and in response to recent coup attempts, the party was reformed in 1973 into the "National Movement for the Cultural and Social Revolution" to consolidate support for Tombalbaye.
+However, two years later Tombalbaye was overthrown and killed in a coup and the party was banned in April 1975.